 Marriage / Handfasting – Commitment Ceremony

 A wedding ceremony for those couples who do not want to be married within a traditional religious faith but who would nevertheless, enjoy a spiritual dimension to their very special day.
-This ceremony invokes a host of spiritual allies including Ancestors, Guardian Angels and the Five Elements among others for each partner.
+This ceremony invokes a host of spiritual allies including for example, Ancestors, Plant Allies, Guardian Angels and the Five Elements among others for each partner.
 It also evokes the qualities and powers the couple wish to find in each other and within their relationship.
 A serious and sacred event but also filled with joy and happiness as the couple commit to one another before their witnesses.

 Following a thorough consultation this occasion will be created by the couple in conjunction with myself and it can be as simple or as extravagant as the couple wish and can be performed indoors or outside.
 Please ask if you need any assistance with an outdoors location, music or a venue.
 This ceremony is as individual as the couple.

 Our society places an emphasis on youth and beauty (an emphasis which undermines all women) and so as women age in our society they become invisible and are disregarded.
-Menopause is viewed as a medical complaint rather than as a powerful coming of age.
+Menopause is viewed as a medical complaint rather than as a powerful Coming of Age.
 Everyone seems to have forgotten that women, the bearers of new life, also bring forth wisdom and knowledge at this later age.
 Women are made to feel that they are no longer useful which is very much different to many indigenous cultures where the Grandmothers are recognised as the Wise Elders.
 In Ireland, older women are often referred to as old hags or an cailleach as a term of insult.
 However, The Hag or An Cailleach is one of the most powerful of Irish goddesses having power over life and death, the weather, agriculture, chaos or peace.
 She resides over winter and rambles over the mountains leaping and throwing boulders with a wild abandon.
 She represents the wild, elemental nature of woman which is why she is so powerful a deity.
 Women insulted by the term hag or cailleach should bear this insult as a badge of a honour.
 This initiation heralds the new role that a woman plays as she takes her place as an Elder, a woman of wisdom, knowledge, experience and good counsel.
 It gives thanks for her life journey so far and blesses her new role as wisdom keeper.

 Psychopomp / Death Ritual